Spotlight on SAMHSA Resources

 The purposes of this presentation are to provide educators, friends, and family members with basic knowledge about violence in youth; understand protective and risk factors associated with violent behaviors in youth; provide basic knowledge about the connection of mental illnesses and violence; provide information about mental illness in youth; and provide opportunities and strategies that teachers, family members, and friends can use to manage situations of concern.
 Please click HERE for the pdf slides.

-Co-occurring substance use and mental disorders among adults with opioid
+Co-occurring substance use and mental disorders among adults with opioid use disorder

 Using 2015–2017 National Survey on Drug Use and Health data, prevalence of co-occurring substance use and mental disorders and receipt of mental health and substance use treatment services was estimated for adults aged 18–64 with OUD.
 Please click HERE for the article.